Ray Milland: Back in the US and Bolero

-On his return from his successful Shell interview, he passed by the gates of Paramount Pictures, where he was approached by casting director Joe Egli.
+On his return from his successful Shell interview, Milland passed by the gates of Paramount Pictures, where he was approached by casting director Joe Egli.
 Paramount was filming the George Raft picture Bolero (released in February 1934), but an injury to another British actor had left the studio looking for an urgent replacement.
 Egli offered Milland a two-week contract, at ten times the salary the assistant job would pay.
 Milland took the acting role.

 After completing Bolero, Milland was offered a five-week guarantee by Benjamin Glazer to work on an upcoming screwball comedy starring Bing Crosby and Carole Lombard entitled We're Not Dressing (also 1934).
 During filming, he appeared in a scene with George Burns and Gracie Allen, which Milland recalls as falling into an "ad-libbed shambles" that he felt was better than the original script.
 The film's director Norman Taurog was so impressed, he rang the chief production executive and suggested that Milland be placed on a long-term contract.
 After a short meeting, Milland was offered a seven-year deal with Paramount starting at $175 a week.
 The contract gave Milland a secure income, enabling him with Muriel to move into an apartment on Fountain Avenue.

 Milland later said "It all happened by luck and I was just there at the right place at the right time."